atlassubbed/atlas-npm-init/README.md

 #### without args

-If you don't specify any args, you will be prompted to enter your name, description and author.
+If you don't specify any args, you will be prompted to enter the name, description and author.
 In this case, all responses are optional.
 If you don't specify a name, it will default to "npm-package":

 ```
 npm-init